richtier/alexa-browser-client/README.md

 | Allowed Return URLs | https://localhost:8000/refreshtoken/callback/ |

-Once that is done navigate to `https://localhost:8000/refreshtoken/` and follow the on-screen instructions shown at `http://localhost:9000` in your web browser.
-On completion Amazon will return your `refresh_token`.

 ## Usage

 Once you have all the settings configured:

 - Run django: `./manage.py runserver`
-- Go to `https://localhost:8000/refreshtoken/` to log in to Amazon.
-[See here](#refresh-token).
 - Go to `http://localhost:8000` and start talking to Alexa.

 ## Customization ##